 Brand Name: Relpax

 Eletriptan is used for:

-Treating acute migraine headaches.
+Treating migraine headaches with or without aura (flashing lights, wavy lines, dark spots) in adults.
+It is not used to prevent migraines.
 It may also be used for other conditions as determined by your doctor.

 Do NOT use eletriptan if: